The court of Santa Maria Capua Vetere has acquitted three insurance agency owners of charges of impersonation.

 However, judge Valerio Riello accepted the arguments of defense attorney Luca Tornatora and acquitted the defendants with the formula “the fact does not exist”.

-The investigation was launched following a complaint presented by some of the alleged victims.
+The investigation was launched following a complaint filed by some of the alleged victims.
 These people, all agency collaborators, officially unemployed and beneficiaries of income support and other aid, had denied having signed the forms liquidation.

 The investigation was born from a complaint filed by the agency's collaborators